Rock's Backpages Library Rock's Backpages

 Nick Tosches

-Nick Tosches is the author of the novels Cut Numbers, Trinities, and, most recently and notably, In the Hand of Dante, as well as of nonfiction works such as Hellfire, Dino, The Devil and Sonny Liston, Where Dead Voices Gather, The Last Opium Den, and King of the Jews.
-Thirty years of his writing is represented by The Nick Tosches Reader.
-His poetry has been widely published; his collection of poetry Chaldea is a bestseller in Hell, and his latest volume of poetry, Never Trust a Loving God, has been all but banned there.
-He lives in New York and is a contributing editor of Vanity Fair magazine.
+Nick Tosches was the author of the novels Cut Numbers, Trinities, and In the Hand of Dante, as well as of nonfiction works such as Hellfire, Dino, The Devil and Sonny Liston, Where Dead Voices Gather, The Last Opium Den, and King of the Jews.

-List of articles in the library by artist
+List of articles in the library

-Band, The, Seatrain: The Band at Central Park
+The Band, Seatrain: The Band at Central Park

 Live Review by Nick Tosches, New Haven Rock Press, Fall 1970